 Not relevant to the apparent failure of PrEP, but for the spread of drug resistance, it was the fact that this patient also had two mutations of resistance to the drug integrase inhibitor and resistance to the drug elvitegravir.

 HIV transmission with resistance to integrase inhibitor it is very rare, and especially resistance to all drugs except raltegravir, the first integrase inhibitor. the observed resistance patterns is compatible with the unnamed person who passed the virus being on a Stribild (two classes of four the tenofovir pill drug combination, emtricitabine, cobicistat and elvitegravir).

-Since four of the five first-line regimens are recommended by the Department of Health and Human Services, they are based on integrase inhibitors, and that this class of drugs is being evaluated for use as PrEP, and would be a concern that more viruses resistant to integrase inhibitors began to circulate.
+Since four of the five first-line therapeutic regimens are recommended by the Department of Health and Human Services, they are based on integrase inhibitors, and this class of drugs is being evaluated for use as PrEP, and it would be a concern that more viruses resistant to integrase inhibitors began to circulate.

 The patient himself was placed on a class three potent medication regimen such as dolutegravir, rilpivirine and boosted darunavir and became undetectable just three weeks after onset.